 This is Satyam, literally translated it means “true essence” or “true nature”.
 So it is not just about telling the truth, it encompasses all the underpinning comprehension required to really see things as they are.
-It encourages us to face up to the truth, become more aware of the assumptions we make and acknowledge the prejudices that drive our judgements.
+It encourages us to be more conscious or aware of the assumptions we make and acknowledge the prejudices that drive our judgements.

 A commitment to Satyam means we must carefully observe our own intrinsic nature, moving from an outward to an inward gaze and learning to trust in the authenticity of our own experiences.
-Time spent alone can really help use to become more self-trustworthy plus many solitary experiences force us to be self-reliant and this can be a real boost to our self-confidence.
+Time spent alone can really help use to become more self-trustworthy plus many solitary experiences force us to be self-reliant.

 There’s no need to travel solo to far-flung destinations or scale remote peaks with just your rucksack as a companion – making time for just you and your mat will do fine!
 Even just a little time “out” offers us a chance to turn our thoughts inwards.
 It can also be an opportunity to uncouple from the clutter of mixed messages we are bombarded with via social media, friends, parents, religion, politicians, employers … the list goes on, so we can “go figure” on our very own!